infertux/infertux.github.io/_posts/2013-01-21-robust-simple-secure-and-cheap-backups.markdown

 > **LUKS** is an additional convenience layer which stores all of the needed setup information for dm-crypt.

 It is incredibly easy to use.
-Simply format a partition with `cryptsetup luksFormat /dev/sda1` and unlock it with `cryptsetup luksOpen /dev/sda1 data` -- _data_ is just an arbitrary mapping in `/dev/mapper/`.
+Simply format a partition with `cryptsetup luksFormat /dev/sda1` and unlock it with `cryptsetup open /dev/sda1 data` -- _data_ is just an arbitrary mapping in `/dev/mapper/`.

 The partition is locked on power outage or by unplugging the data cable (typically USB or e-SATA).